 Welcome back to the Jaws universe and the second part of my characterisation study.

-If you haven’t read it I would recommended that you head over there first— Characterisation in Jaws Part 1.
-Although there are many other questions I could explore I’ve chosen the one I feel most useful, casting my net wider (no pun intended) to include the characters of Hooper and Quint.
+Although there are many others I could explore, I’ve chosen the one I feel most useful, casting my net wider (no pun intended) to include the characters of Hooper and Quint.
+The question is:

 - How do the protagonists interact (and are seen by each other)?